Northwest Fiberworx

 What is the model?

 NWFX will build, own, and maintain a FTTP (Fiber-to-the-Premise) open-access network.
 This network will universally serve every home/business that is currently not connected to a fiber network.
 The network creates a marketplace for retail ISPs, telehealth providers, 5G providers, enterprise, schools, towns, or other entities.
-Particularly for retail ISPs, the network will allow users to choose their own service providers, not limited to just one option.

 Which towns will get fiber first?